General Questions

 If I am receiving comp benefits and then I’m awarded SSD benefits, do I have to let SSD know about my compensation benefits?

 Yes.
-Social Security Disability benefits can be offset by workers’ compensation benefits.
+Social Security Disability benefits can be offset by workers’ comp benefits.
 Make sure SSD knows you that you are getting compensation benefits and provide them with an up-to-date record of payment from the comp carrier.
 If you do not advise or otherwise keep SSD up-to-date on your compensation benefits, you may incur an overpayment.

 I haven’t worked in the last five years, am I still eligible to receive disability benefits?